reacherhq/check-if-email-exists/README.md

 ✔️ **Disposable email address (DEA) validation.** Is the address provided by a known [disposable email address](https://en.wikipedia.org/wiki/Disposable_email_address) provider?

 ✔️ **SMTP server validation.** Can the mail exchanger of the email address domain be contacted successfully?

-✔️ **Mailbox deliverability.** Is mailbox for the email address deliverable?

 ✔️ **Mailbox disabled.** Has this email address been disabled by the email provider?